willking98/ncl-quarto-thesis-template/README.md

 \pagenumbering{arabic}
 ```

-Page numbering counter starts on page 3 to skip the cover sheet, you can comment that out in before-body.tex.
-Dedication, Title-page, declaration, abstract and acknowledgements are optional.
-The template also allows glossaries to be written in Markdown (I find it much simpler), but distributes TOCs, LOTs, LOFs to latex (also simplere/more flexible).
-Example Glossary of abbreviations, symbols, and definitions are within.
-The table of contents, list of figures, and list of tables can be commented out within the toc.tex file. before-body.tex can be used to drop whatever preamble sections you won't need.

 I have tried to keep this template pretty simple and limit the amount of latex usage throughout to ensure accessibility.
 Additionally, given university computer permissions I have tried to limit the number of dependencies required during the latex compilation process.
 Some other thesis templates wouldn't compile on my local machine due to associated admin permissions etc.

 ## Submission and binding